 Our commercial success depends, in large part, on our ability to obtain and maintain patent protection and trade secret protection in the United States and elsewhere in respect of our product candidates and PRINT technology.
-If we fail to adequately protect our intellectual property rights, our competitors may be able to erode, negate or preempt any competitive advantage we may have.
+If we fail to adequately protect our intellectual property rights, our competitives may be able to erode, negate or preempt any competitive advantage we may have.
 To protect our competitive position, we have filed and will continue to file for patents in the United States and elsewhere in respect of our product candidates and PRINT technology.
 The process of identifying patentable subject matter and filing a patent application is expensive and time-consuming.
 We cannot assure you that we will be able to file the necessary or desirable patent applications at a reasonable cost, in a timely manner, or at all.
-Further, since certain patent applications are confidential until patents are issued, third parties may have filed patent applications for subject matters covered by our pending patent applications of others.
+Further, since certain patent applications are confidential until patents are issued, third parties may have filed patent applications for subject matters covered by our pending patent applications without us being aware of such applications, and our patent applications may not have priority over patent applications of others.
 In addition, we cannot assure you that our pending patent applications will result in patents being obtained.
 Once published, all patent applications and publications throughout the world, including our own, become prior art to our new patent applications and may prevent patents from being obtained or interfere with the scope of patent protection that might be obtained.
 The standards that patent offices in different jurisdictions use to grant patents are not always applied predictably or uniformly and may change from time to time.